-The informed consent document must clearly establish the frequency and amount of payment associated with research participation.
-Persons who receive more than

-\$25 for participating in a research study must provide a social security number.
+- The informed consent document must clearly establish the frequency and amount of payment associated with research participation.
+Persons who receive more than \$25 for participating in a research study must provide a social security number.
 Persons who are unable or unwilling to provide a social security number may be paid through the approved TTUHSC payment system, but the compensation will be subject to withholding.
 This information must be provided to the potential participant as part of the consent process.
 The description must also inform the subject if any money received will be reported to the Internal Revenue Service (receipt of \$600 or more per year must be reported to the IRS).
-Additional details regarding acceptable methods of payment and income tax information can be found in ITUHSC OP 72.12 Payments to Nonresident Aliens.

-The IRB will consider lottery-style payment plans (whereby only some subjects receive payment, by chance) on a case-by-case basis.
+Additional details regarding acceptable methods of payment and income tax information can be found in TTUHSC OP 72.19 Payment to Research Participants/Patient Studies and TTUHSC OP 72.12 Payments to Nonresident Aliens. - The IRB will consider lottery-style payment plans (whereby only some subjects receive payment, by chance) on a case-by-case basis.